Discover Content

 By Robin Newman

 Humor, passion, revision, and perseverance are at the heart of Robin Newman's craft.
-Author of A Wilcox and Griswold Mystery: The Case of the Missing Carrot Cake, and member of the National Writing Project's Writers Council.
-Newman shares what inspires her to write and how she got to where…
+Author of A Wilcox and Griswold Mystery: The Case of the Missing Carrot Cake, and member of the NWP Writers Council.
+Newman shares what inspires her to write and how she got to where she is today.

 Content type